Fort Street High School: Formation of Fort Street Public, Boys' High, and Girls' High Schools

-Recent
+21st century

 The school celebrated its sesquicentenary in 1999.

-Its student population is now a diverse one; students come from over 100 suburbs in Sydney, from places as far as Hornsby, the Blue Mountains, Cabramatta, Fairfield and Canterbury, and a range of cultural backgrounds.
+By the 21st century, its student population is a diverse one; students come from over 100 suburbs in Sydney, from places as far as Hornsby, the Blue Mountains, Cabramatta, Fairfield, and Canterbury, and a range of cultural backgrounds.
 Students past and present are referred to as "Fortians".

 Ronald Horan was for many years a master at the school.
 As well as writing foreign language textbooks, he was the author of a history of the school, Fort Street, the School which was later followed by Maroon and Silver.

-The school has also undergone a variety of renovations, elevating the facilities of the school.

-The school was closed on 30 July 2020 during the COVID-19 pandemic after the school was advised of a possible case.
-The school was reopened the next day after a negative result was returned.
+On 5 August 2022, a stonemason working at the school died in an accident.
+The worker had been restoring the facade of the 170-year-old public school when he was crushed by a sandstone concrete slab weighing several tonnes.

 Campus

 Fort Street High School is located on a single campus adjacent to Parramatta Road in Petersham, a suburb in the inner-west of Sydney.
 The school occupies almost the entire street block, and is surrounded by Parramatta Road, Palace Street and Andreas Street with access from Fort Street.

 The Petersham campus centres on the Romanesque Revival main building (formerly known to most staff and students simply as "the old block") now named the Wilkins Building after William Wilkins, who played an instrumental role in the formation of the education system in New South Wales in the latter half of the nineteenth century.
 The other buildings include the Kilgour building, the Memorial Hall and the newest additions, the Cohen and Rowe buildings, which were completed in 2004.

-School facilities include a library, a gymnasium, an oval, futsal courts, basketball courts, cricket practice nets, a canteen, a STEM makerspace and a performing arts block.
+School facilities include a library, a gymnasium, an oval, futsal courts, basketball courts, volleyball courts, cricket practice nets, a canteen, a STEM makerspace and a performing arts block.

 After years of campaigning for insulation, the school received funding for noise reduction technology, as it is located beneath an air corridor.
 Work on in the school was scheduled to start in mid-2010 and began in the Memorial Hall at the request of the school principal, Roslynne Moxham, to provide a quiet environment for exams being held in the hall including the Higher School Certificate.
 It was completed in January 2012, with the completion of insulation in the Wilkins and Kilgour blocks.

 The school's original Observatory Hill campus is now used by the National Trust of Australia.